mehdibida/Julia-ShortIntroduction/README.md

 This is a short introduction to Julia (valid for versions >= 1.2 and at least until version 1.6) made for people who are already familiar with programming.
-Please consider using the html file for a better graphical rendering.
+Please consider using the html file for a better graphical rendering of this introduction.

 ## Basics